United-Codes/cloudofficeprint-java/README.md

         // Specify the output configuration and create the print job Output output = new Output(null, "raw", "libreoffice", null, null, null);
-        PrintJob printJob = new PrintJob(data, aopServer, output, base64Resource, null, null, null, null);
+        PrintJob printJob = new PrintJob(data, copServer, output, base64Resource, null, null, null, null);

-        // Execute the print job, which sends the template and data to the AOP server and receives the server reponse Response responseAOP = printJob.execute();
+        // Execute the print job, which sends the template and data to the Cloud Office Print server and receives the server reponse
+        Response response = printJob.execute();

-        // Save the server response (output file) to your computer responseAOP.downloadLocally("./data/output");
+        // Save the server response (output file) to your computer response.downloadLocally("./data/output");
 	}
 }
 ```